jucroizer/croizer_justine_13_01042023/README.md

 ## Description

-Project 12 of the Junior Web Developer path at OpenClassrooms.
+This is the 13th project of the Front-end Developer path at OpenClassrooms.
 The goal was to create a banking application with React and Redux.

 You can connect to the application with the following credentials:
 - email: tony@stark.com